owncloud-archive/user_cas/README.md

 **Certification file**: If you don't want to validate the certificate (i.e. self-signed certificates) then leave this blank.
 Otherwise enter the path to the certificate.

+** Disable CAS logout**: If checked, you will only be logged out from owncloud

 Basic
 -----

 **Autocreate user**: This option enables automatic creation of users authenticated against CAS.
-This means, users which do not exist in the database yet authenticat against CAS and the app will create and store them in the database on their first login.
-Default: on.
+This means, users which do not exist in the database yet authenticate against CAS and the app will create and store them in the database on their first login.
+You might don't want this if you check "Link to LDAP backend" Default: on.

 **Update user**: This option uses the data provided by CAS to update user attributes each time they log in.